COGS18/COGS18.github.io/_build/materials/11-FunctionsII.md

   url: /materials/10-Algorithms
   title: '10-Algorithms'
 next_page:
-  url: /materials/A1-Syntax
+  url: /materials/12-Debugging
-  title: 'A1-Syntax'
+  title: '12-Debugging'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

 ## Course Announcements

 - A3 due Monday (11:59 PM)
+- A1 grades posted to TritonEd
 - Exam : Friday, May 10th
     - in class
     - closed-book
-    - varied question type
+    - varied question types
     - no need to bring anything other than a writing utensil